Identifying and Notifying the Court of Recurring Efforts to Locate Relatives and Nonrelative Extended Family Members (NREFMs)

 The CSW must use diligent efforts to identify and locate the child's relatives, including but not limited to:

-Locating relatives as a placement resource is a process that does not cease until a permanent plan is made for the child.
+Locating relatives as a placement resource is a process that does not cease until family reunification services are terminated.
 All interested relatives and NREFMs will be assessed for possible placement of the child.
 CSWs must contact all known relatives and NREFMs, even after another relative has been identified and after that relative's home has been approved for the child's placement.
-A relative or NREFM is not appropriate and is not eligible to be assessed if they have previously been assessed as a possible caregiver and have been found to have a criminal conviction, for which an exemption cannot be granted.
-With some passage of time, some convictions may be eligible for an exemption.

-The CSW must provide each adult relative who is located, within 30 days of removal of the child, with written notification using the Relative Notification Letter along with the JV-285 Relative Information form unless the relative's history of family or domestic violence makes notification inappropriate.
+The UFF CSW must provide each adult relative, as defined in WIC 319(h)(2), who is located, within 30 days of removal of the child, with written notification using the Relative Notification Letter along with the JV-285 Relative Information form unless the relative's history of family or domestic violence makes notification inappropriate.
 Further, within thirty (30) days of removal, the CSW shall also provide oral, in person, or by telephone notification, when appropriate, of the information contained within the Relative Notification Letter as well as the JV-285 Relative Information form.

 The written notice must include all of the following: